-1972: The Wildlife Act of 1972 is passed in Rhodesia, granting private ownership of wildlife to private landowners and communities.
+1975: The Wildlife Act of 1975 is passed, granting private ownership of wildlife to the state and private landowners.

-1978: Ecologists working at the Department of Wildlife Management launch The Wildlife Industries New Development for All (WINDFALL) to engage local communities in wildlife conservation, without resolving the difficult issue of land tenure.
+1978: Ecologists working at the Department of National Parks and Wildlife Management launch the Wildlife Industries New Development for All (WINDFALL) to engage local communities in wildlife conservation.

 1989: Nyaminyami and Guruve District Councils received Appropriate Authority (AA) for the management of wildlife.
 The granting of AA to districts meant that they could enter into agreements with private sector wildlife operators, retain the revenue and, in the ‘spirit of CAMPFIRE', devolve it to those wards and villages which lived with and produced wildlife.
 CAMPFIRE is officially launched with a start-up grant from USAID, 7861 households from 16 wards participate.